Bruce Banner (Marvel Cinematic Universe): Training Jennifer Walters and meeting his son

 Banner and his cousin, lawyer Jennifer Walters, go on a road trip in California but are intercepted by a Sakaaran eight-courier craft ship, causing Walters to crash the car.
 Banner bleeds, and his blood is accidentally cross-contaminated with Walters', resulting in Walters transforming into a Hulk and running away; Banner eventually retrieves her and uses the lethal gamma dose she took to completely heal his arm.
 In Mexico, Banner trains Walters on controlling her Hulk form, however she rejects the idea of being a superhero and wants to return to her legal career.
 The pair get into a fight and Banner eventually accepts Walters wanting to leave and bids her farewell.

 In 2025, Banner takes off in the Sakaaran spaceship to investigate the message from the car crash and return to Sakaar; while there, he receives a call from Walters and encourages her to take on the case of representing Blonsky, as they have made amends.
 Banner also indicates approval of Walters' new superhero name "She-Hulk", given to her by the media, saying that "She-Hulk, attorney-at-law" has a nice ring to it.

 Later, Banner returns to Earth with his son, Skaar.
 They crash a family gathering in Los Angeles where he introduces Skaar to Walters, her parents, their cousin, aunts and uncles, and Matt Murdock.

+Meeting Peter Parker and return of Savage Hulk

+By 2028, Banner has become a professor of quantum mechanics at Empire State University in New York City.
+One day, Peter Parker, hoping to control his mutating arachnid DNA, visits Banner after a class to ask about the inhibitor device that suppresses the Hulk.
+Based on Banner's advice, Parker fashions his own inhibitor to limit his powers, and starts work on a second to suppress the abilities of Jean Grey, a telepath who has been possessing people and using them to attack Department of Damage Control (DODC) facilities.
+When Jean next attacks the DODC, this time in person, she possesses Banner in his Smart Hulk form and forces him to carry out the attack with her.
+Parker, with the aid of Frank Castle, fights him until Jean switches to control Castle, thereby freeing Banner, who reverting back to human, from her control.
+However, his inhibitor has been smashed, and despite Parker's best efforts, Banner loses control and transforms into the Savage Hulk for the first time in years.
+Parker attempts to battle the Hulk, but he proves too strong for him.
+Parker manages to successfully calm the Hulk down as he is dangling from the building, and he willingly falls to the ground.
+Hulk reverts to Banner, who is then transported to a psychiatric ward.

+Several months later, Banner isolates himself in an underground military bunker.
+While making a recording about a new gamma suppression system, Banner is approached and abducted by Victor von Doom, who triggers his transformation back into the Hulk.